deadbeef404/rn-glowing-circular-progress/README.md

 ## Authors

-* Bartosz Gryszko (b@gryszko.com)
-* Markus Lindqvist
-* Jacob Lauritzen
+* Jason Pettett
-* Special thanks to all contributors!
+* Special thanks to contributors of the origin project.

 ## License

 MIT

-## Special thanks

-Special thanks to [Chalk+Chisel](http://chalkchisel.com) for creating working environment where people grow.
-This component was created for one of the projects we're working on.